Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Communication-Dependent Tasks in IoV

 \subsection{Challenges and Solutions}

-To effectively address the complexities of multi-modal data processing and other difficulties mentioned above in V2X communication, it is crucial to identify the key issues in the transmission process.
-We outline these challenges, focusing on the transmitter, channel, and receiver, and introduce GAI as a solution to address them in the following. \begin{itemize} \item[$\bullet$] \emph{Semantic encoding for multi-modal data processing:} The diverse data in autonomous driving provides valuable information but also imposes significant communication burdens.
+To effectively address the complexities of multi-modal data processing and other difficulties mentioned above in V2X communication, we introduce GAI as a solution.
+In the following, we outline the challenges, focusing on the transmitter, channel, and receiver. \begin{itemize} \item[$\bullet$] \emph{Semantic encoding for multi-modal data processing:} The diverse data in autonomous driving provides valuable information but also imposes significant communication burdens.
 Additionally, overlapping content across multi-modal data is common, which further complicates the processing.
 The variety of data types across different modalities requires varying processing times, potentially leading to delays.
 Therefore, it is essential to efficiently manage multi-modal data through proper alignment and fusion.

 \item[$\bullet$] \emph{Channel instability:} V2X enables a variety of downstream tasks as mentioned above.
 Unfortunately, the high mobility and dynamic topology of the IoV system introduce unpredictable changes in the network, rendering traditional channels unsuitable for this scenario.
 Therefore, there is a need to develop a robust channel capable of adapting to rapidly moving vehicles. \item[$\bullet$] \emph{Semantic decoding for noisy data:} Buildings and adverse weather conditions can cause significant signal attenuation and noise, degrading the quality of received data.
 Using effective methods for denoising received data is an urgent issue that needs to be addressed. \end{itemize}